-The Bureau of Forestry collaborated with the Pennsylvania Game Commission to expand an interactive, online map that now incorporates State Game Lands.
+The DCNR Bureau of Forestry continues collaboration with the Pennsylvania Game Commission to update an interactive, online map that now incorporates State Game Lands.

 Invasive Plant Management

-The bureau expanded its effort to control invasive plants across the state by releasing new bio controls, initiating new research, and increasing funding.
-The bureau treated almost 1,000 acres of invasive plants in 2018.
+DCNR continued its effort to control invasive plants across the state, utilizing state funding and federal grant money.
+The Bureau of Forestry treated 800 acres of invasive plants in 2019.

-The first DCNR Riparian Forest Buffer Summit was held on February 28 and March 1 in State College.
-The Western Pennsylvania Conservancy was a critical partner in hosting and organizing the event, attended by 270 professionals.
+The second DCNR Riparian Forest Buffer Summit was held in Harrisburg in February.
+The Western Pennsylvania Conservancy was a critical partner in hosting and organizing the event, which was attended by 250 professionals.